News / Quarantine Protocols That Actually Work

 Hand hygiene.
 Wash hands before and after handling any quarantine animal.
 Some breeders use disposable gloves.
 At minimum, use hand sanitizer between animals and thorough soap-and-water washing after quarantine work.

 Clothing.
-If you're handling quarantine animals, change your shirt before entering your main collection room.
+If you are handling quarantine animals, change your shirt before entering your main collection room.
 Mites can hitch rides on fabric.

 Foot traffic.
-If you've been to a reptile expo, pet store, or another breeder's facility, change clothes and shower before entering your snake room.
-This sounds excessive until you're treating 50 animals for mites.
+If you have been to a reptile expo, pet store, or another breeder's facility, change clothes and shower before entering your snake room.
+This sounds excessive until you are treating 50 animals for mites.

-If you find a problem during quarantine, that's the system working.
+If you find a problem during quarantine, that is the system working.

 Mites: Treat immediately.
 Quarantine clock restarts after treatment.
-The animal stays isolated until you've confirmed the mites are gone and haven't returned for at least 4-6 weeks.
+The animal stays isolated until you have confirmed the mites are gone and have not returned for at least 4-6 weeks.

 Respiratory symptoms: Vet visit.
 Do not integrate until fully recovered and cleared.
-Consider nidovirus testing if you haven't already.
+Consider nidovirus testing if you have not already.

 Parasites: Fecal testing and treatment.
 Quarantine extends until follow-up fecals are clean.

 Positive nidovirus test: This animal cannot join your collection.
 Ever.
-You'll need to decide whether to maintain it permanently isolated or euthanize.
+You will need to decide whether to maintain it permanently isolated or euthanize.
 Harsh, but necessary to protect your other animals.

 The Reset Rule